**Updated July 2011** – The place has since closed down!

 Banana Bread has been one of my favorite.
 I had the thick slice of toasted banana bread slathered with butter alongside with the fresh banana and cream RM12.

-A part of its wall is still adore with an old sign ‘Serbuk Kopi Kim Guan’ which reflect the history of the adjacent place which was once a traditional coffee mill.
-The deep rusted roasting pots is still featured in the open courtyard.
+A part of its wall is still adored with an old sign ‘Serbuk Kopi Kim Guan’ which reflects the history of the adjacent place which was once a traditional coffee mill.
+The deep rusted roasting pots are still featured in the open courtyard.

 Walkway seating watching the life goes by